turingbombe/BookConnect/README.md

 - Users can chat live with any user in the club.
 - Users will receive an email confirmation upon signing up for BookConnect.
 - Users can also send an invitation email to friends to join their club directly from BookConnect.
-- Users(system admins) are able to run demographic reports to analyze general queries to the database (i.e., most popular books, frequency of new users, demographic reports, etc.)
+- Users(system admins) are able to run general query reports on the database (i.e., most popular books, frequency of new user sign-ups, demographic reports, etc.)

 <h3>Technical Specs: </h3>